tuturto/pyherc/doc/manual/source/regions.rst

 Spider
 ======
 Spider of huge size.
 These monsters stand almost as tall as human.
-They are extremely fast and their poisoned attacks can quickly kill careless adventurer.
+They are not particularly fast, but their poisoned attacks can quickly kill careless adventurer.